Armoured Gideon: Other major characters

 A counterpart to Gideon was created called Armoured Jerubaal.
 Jerubaal was meant to carry out the same task as Gideon (using its own catch phrase, "Obliterate!"), but disabled Gideon to win the favour of their creators, The Silent Ones, by guarding "The Edge" itself.
 Jerubaal was however, overcome by the beings inhabiting "The Edge" and buried on Earth.
 When it re-emerged in Gideon's debut story, damaged heavily and bent on revenge, Gideon came to Earth and destroyed it.

 Gideon was pursued and disabled once more by photographer Frank Weitz, once again in the debut story.
 Beings from "The Edge" are invisible to photographic film, but Frank is in possession of psychic powers that enable him to capture Gideon's image which spurs him on.
-His editor rejected his stories, driving Frank to "The Edge" again where he disables Gideon to take better pictures of the robot but is knocked unconscious and transported back to Earth whilst photographing Gideon before it is completely disabled.
+His editor rejected his stories, driving Frank to "The Edge" again where he disables Gideon to take better pictures of the robot but is knocked unconscious and transported back to Earth while photographing Gideon before it is completely disabled.